ucupumar/ucupaint-wiki/docs/index.md

 |![00.b279-loc](./source/00.b279_loc.png)|
 |:--:|
-|Ucupaint location on Blender 2.79 is only available if you're using Cycles| {align=center}
+|Ucupaint locations on Blender 2.79 are only available if you're using Cycles| {align=center}

 <br/>
 ### Blender 2.80 and above